fjania/fjania.com/site/resume/job-00.md

 section: jobs
 layout: page
 title: Front-end Web Development Engineer and Problem Solver
-company: IBM Global Services - Hawthorne, NY and Sydney, NSW, Australia (05/1999 - 11/2000)
+company: IBM Global Services - Hawthorne, NY and Sydney, NSW, Australia
+dates: (05/1999 - 11/2000)
 summary: Worked as a front-end engineer, team co-lead and design liaison for the team that produced the official web site of the Sydney 2000 Olympics.
 bullets:
 - Co-led a team of 6 engineers in producing the site that served 230 million page views to 8.7 million people in 17 days.